 The college's educational objectives emphasize preparation for professional careers in business.
 The managerial and technical skills associated with such preparation may also lead to careers in other types of organizations, such as health service, government, and education.
 This preparation is directed at both entry-level and mid-career qualifications.
 Thus, students can be immediately productive on a new job assignment and at the same time have the depth and breadth of education to assume increasing responsibilities.
 Additionally, experienced managers and business people can learn needed new capabilities and renew their educational backgrounds with college programs.
+An extensive offering of vocationally oriented programs in clerical and technical fields is also provided.
 Besides its career orientation, the College of Business educational objectives include a commitment to enhancing the lifelong learning opportunities for responsible citizenship and personal satisfaction where economic and business dimensions are critical ingredients.